revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 <blockquote markdown="1">

-Parquet file is an open- Source file format, which is used for Hadoop ecosystem.
-It is designed for efficient storage format for data like CSV or TSV files.
-It allows lower storage costs for data files as well as maximizes the querying data with serverless technologies.
-It supports data types, file metadata etc. Parquet is a column storage file format, it is used by Hadoop systems, such as Pig, Spark, and Hive.
+Parquet file is an open- Source file format, which is used for Hadoop ecosystem.It is designed for efficient storage format for data like CSV or TSV files.It allows lower storage costs for data files as well as maximizes the querying data with serverless technologies.It supports data types, file metadata etc.Parquet is a column storage file format, it is used by Hadoop systems, such as Pig, Spark, and Hive.
 </details>
 </blockquote>

 ---

-217. What is lazy evaluation?
+217.What is lazy evaluation?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)